sparsh-hurkat/spot/server_files/Sparsh_Hurkat_data.md

 - Document Verification using Optical Character Recognition (OCR) technology to validate document information
 - Google SSO authentication
 - Real-time management of high customer volume with available agents

+### Project 9: Bird species identification (Sep 2021 - Dec 2021)
+I conducted a comparative study of four CNN architectures achieving a peak classification accuracy of 96% using ResNet50 on a dataset of 275 species.
+Interfaced this model with a Streamlit web application, allowing real-time identification.

+-*Challenges:**
+- Conducting the literature survey
+- Dataset challenges
+- Real-time processing
+- Scalability and stability of application

+### Project 10: Drowsy driver detection (Aug 2020 - Nov 2020)
+I designed an IoT-enabled portable circuit mounted on lab safety glasses and integrated a facial feature detection model using OpenCV and Dlib, achieving an accuracy of 86%.
+In case fatigue was detected in the driver an alarm/buzzer would ring and using a bluetooth module and Twilio it would send out an alert SMS.

+-*Challenges:**
+- Learning arduino software and hardware implementation
+- Developing an IOT + wearable solution
+- Handling the false positive scenarios
+- The literature survey for previous implementations.

+### Project 11: An e-commerce website (May 2019)
+One of the first websites i made was for a local e-commerce website called 'The Gift Angels'.
+I took this project on to upskill myself over the summer break of my first year in college.
+I learnt vital concepts of HTML and CSS, and got a taste of Javascript and PHP enticing me into the world of web development.
+The website was live for 6 months before i took it down as it was almost impossible for me to maintain and update the website along with my studies.
+In the process I learnt the importance of writing scalable code.

+-*Challenges:**
+- Creating designs and handling the user flow
+- Development with pure HTML, CSS and some JS
+- Hosting and SEO
+- Inventory management
+- Maintenance and scalability

+### Project 12: E-Voting system (January 2019 - April 2019)
+The project involved integrating an Arduino with biometric authentication, and a Solidity smart contract deployed on a private Ethereum blockchain.
+I used Web3.js to interface the blockchain, ensuring tamper-proof data storage and real-time election result verification.
+With a team of 3, we developed this project to enter Smart India Hackathon, a nationwide competition.

+-*Challenges:**
+- Learning and implementing blockchain core concepts alongside crypographic techniques like SHA256 hashing and RSA encryption
+- Creating an electronic voting machine using arduino and bluetooth module
+- Learning Javascript concepts since i only knew html/css by this point.

 -------
 ## Guide to Masters